thabala-cloud/docs/docs/services/superset/creating-instance.md

 ## Configuring Superset instance in the Thabala CLI

-Optionally you can configure all Superset instances as YAML using the `ServiceInstance` kind and can apply it by the [Thabala CLI](/cli).
+Optionally you can configure all Airflow instances as YAML using the `ServiceInstance` kind and can apply it by the [Thabala CLI](/cli).
+An example Superset instance may look like this in a YAML format:

 ```yaml
 kind: ServiceInstance